dpsmith/xen-hyperlaunch/docs/designs/launch/hyperlaunch.rst

 There are several standard methods for an Operating System to access machine configuration and environment information: ACPI is common on x86 systems, whereas Device Tree is more typical on Arm platforms.
-These are currently implementations of both in Xen.
+There are currently implementations of both in Xen.

 * For dom0less, guest Device Trees are dynamically constructed by the